Adobe Illustrator: stage 1

 What level is the course and do I need any particular skills?

-You should be able to follow simple written and verbal instructions,demonstrations,hand-outs and health and safety information,and will be invited to take part in group discussion.
+You should be able to follow simple written and verbal instruction.
 You should be able to use numbers and be able to do simple measurements and calculations.

 How will I be taught, and will there be any work outside the class?

-You will be taught using a range of techniques including workshops, short lectures, demonstrations, and by completing practical exercises on Computer.
-Each student has access to a computer for practical work.
+You will be taught using a range of techniques including workshops, short lectures, demonstrations, and by completing practical exercises.
 Student preparation and homework outside class times is strongly encouraged.
 Notes will be provided.

 Are there any other costs?
 Is there anything I need to bring?